johnbachman/tBidBaxLipo/doc/notes/stochastic_models/tbid_bax_activation.rst

 .. image:: ../../_static/tbid_bax_activation_4.png
     :width: 6in

-While a larger simulation will be required to determine more definitively, it seems that the distribution of activated Bax is much more Poissonian:
+Here it seems that the distribution of activated Bax is much more Poissonian:

 .. ipython::

-    In [8]: plot_hist_vs_poisson(job, n_cpt_obs, 'iBax', job.n_steps);
+    In [8]: plot_hist_vs_poisson(jobs, data, 3, 'iBax', -1);

     @suppress
     In [9]: savefig('_static/tbid_bax_activation_5.png')